The Up North Guide: Things to Do in Traverse City in The Summer 2017 Update

 Catch a Concert

 Between June and August the Interlochen Center for The Arts hosts a summer concert series with shows ranging from full symphonic orchestras to classic rock and contemporary indie artists.
-The likes of Diana Krall, Vince Gill, and Harry Connick, Jr. will be gracing the stage this summer.
+The likes of Trace Adkins, Diana Ross, and pop masters OK GO will be gracing the stage this summer.

 Tour a Museum